hashicorp/terraform/README.md

 Terraform stores its dependencies under `vendor/`, which [Go 1.6+ will automatically recognize and load](https://golang.org/cmd/go/#hdr-Vendor_Directories).
 We use [`godep`](https://github.com/tools/godep) to manage the vendored dependencies.

+Generally speaking, `godep` operations follow this pattern:

+ 1. Get current state of dependencies into your `$GOPATH` with `godep restore`.
+ 2. Make changes to the packages in `$GOPATH`.
+ 3. Tell `godep` to capture those changes in the Terraform repo.

 If you're developing Terraform, there are a few tasks you might need to perform.

 #### Adding a dependency

-If you're adding a dependency.
-You'll need to vendor it in the same Pull Request as the code that depends on it.
+If you're adding a dependency, you'll need to vendor it in the same Pull Request as the code that depends on it.
 You should do this in a separate commit from your code, as makes PR review easier and Git history simpler to read in the future.

 Because godep captures new dependencies from the local `$GOPATH`, you first need to `godep restore` from the master branch to ensure that the only diff is your new dependency.